 For trade receivables Company applies 'simplified approach' which requires expected lifetime losses to be recognised from initial recognition of the receivables.
 The Company uses historical default rates to determine impairment loss on the portfolio of trade receivables.
-At all reporting date these historical default rates are reviewed and changes in the forward-looking estimates are analyzed.
+At all reporting date these historical ii) Financial liabilities